yesbit/ERC1973-Projects/submissions/CarMarketPlace.md

 # Problem specification related to ERC 1973

-it is necessary to create some reward to customers in car marketplace.
+Network model of car marketplace now regulated by a third party, platform users must comply with terms set by the third party.

+Payments are using payment systems or credit card transactions.
+They charges a percentage of every transaction.

+There is a lack of incentives for customer to buy luxury car.

 # Solution in relation to ERC 1973

+Decentralized network model.

+Direct payment by cryptocurrency (token), which can be exchanged for ETH.

+Low fee transaction validation.
+Payments are instant and don’t require any intermediary.

 When a seller buy a car >= 500.000 $.
 They can join nodes of ERC 1973 and can receive rewards.
 This reward will incentive the revenue of car company.

 # Related Links